jcurl/RJCP.DLL.SerialPortStream/README.md

   not abort the write operation.
 This implementation will abort with an `System.IO.IOException` type.

+### 2.2 Differences to the MS Serial Port

+The goal is to provide a `Stream`, not an API compatible replacement to the `SerialPort`.

+All data is buffered internally in memory, captured using an I/O thread.
+The extra buffering adds delays by reading the bytes, then performing a context switch for the user code to read the buffer.
+This can slow down your software.

+Buffering solves the problem however, that data is read from the serial port in an arbitrary sized memory buffer, and not dependent on the driver, so a likelihood of driver underruns and overruns are reduced.
+This was an important aspect when writing this library.

 ## 3.0 System Requirements

-### 3.1 Tested
+### 3.1 Testing

 Software has been tested and developed using:

-* .NET Standard 1.5 on Windows 10 Pro x64
+* .NET Standard 2.1 on Windows 10 Pro x64, .NET SDK 5.x
 * .NET 4.8 on Windows 10 Pro x64
-* .NET 4.5 on Windows 8 Pro x64 and Windows 8.1 Pro x64.
-* .NET 4.5 on Windows 7 x86 and x64.
-* Mono 6.x from Xamarin on Ubuntu 18.04 (64-bit)
+* Mono 6.x from Xamarin on Ubuntu 20.04 (64-bit)

-I use this software for automation in another system (Windows) that runs for multiple days and it appears stable.

 See later in these notes for known issues and changes.